 EU's Hogan cancels trip to U.S., Canada over coronavirus concerns -EU officials

-The European Union's top trade official has cancelled his plans to visit Canada and the United States next week amid escalating concerns about the fast-spreading coronavirus, two EU officials said on Wednesday.
+The European Union's top trade official has canceled plans to visit the United States and Canada next week as concerns escalate about the fast-spreading coronavirus, two EU officials said on Wednesday.

-EU Trade Commissioner Phil Hogan had been slated to give two speeches in Washington and meet in Ottawa, Canada, with 12 other members of the World Trade Organization who are trying to work out plans to reform the Geneva-based trade body.
+EU Trade Commissioner Phil Hogan had been scheduled to give speeches in Washington on Monday and Tuesday and meet in Ottawa on Wednesday with 12 other members of the World Trade Organization trying to work out plans to reform the Geneva-based trade body.
+"The trip is canceled," said one of the EU officials.

+Hogan, who previously served as the EU's farm chief, said last week that Washington and Brussels were taking slow, small steps toward a "mini" trade deal.
+He has made resetting strained EU-U.S. economic relations a top priority.
+He withdrew from a U.S. Chamber of Commerce conference on transatlantic trade where he and White House economic adviser Larry Kudlow were due to make separate appearances, and a speech on the EU's ideas for reforming the WTO at Georgetown University on Tuesday.

+The decision came as Washington considered issuing potential new restrictions on travelers from some European countries.
+A spokeswoman for the U.S. Chamber said it would postpone the "Transatlantic Business Works Summit" after the withdrawal of key participants.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)